 Bear in mind the following:

-- Most children can control their bowel before their bladder.
+- most children can control their bowels before their bladder

 It usually takes a little longer to learn to stay dry throughout the night.
 Although most children learn this between the ages of three and five, it is estimated that a quarter of three-year-olds and one in six five-year-olds wet the bed.